tsemach/typescript-txjs/README.md

 ```
 The driver is one for all components.
 API is as follow:
 1. **subscribe** - a registration callback method where you will get the data.
-2. **next** - sending data to other service on a route.
+2. **next** - sending data to other service on a serivce/route.
 3. **connect** - set the connection.
 In the case RabbitMQ is set the exchange/queue/binding.
 This way other components may recognaize you.

-Once you driver is working you need to register to the TxMountPointRegistry as:
+Once your driver is working you need to register it into TxMountPointRegistry as:
 ````typescript
 TxMountPointRegistry.instance.setQueueDriver(YourClass);